 Open all year round, a visit to Bewl Water allows you to enjoy our spectacular setting throughout the changing seasons.
 Is there a better way to appreciate nature than gliding over crystal clear waters?

 While you might not end up at the Olympics or circumnavigating the globe, if you sail you will gain valuable skills applicable to everyday life and, most importantly, have a great time doing so.

-Once you have learnt these skills, why not apply them to the whole range of activities on offer at our water park in Kent?
+Once you have learnt these skills, why not apply them to the whole range of activities on offer at our water park?
 From navigating around our cycle and walking paths to using your new-found knowledge of nature and skills of perseverance to indulge in a spot of fly fishing.
 Who knows, you might even land yourself a hearty supper!
 And even if you don’t, there are a range of dining options at The Waterfront Café and The Boat House Bistro.

 With activities for all the family, call our team today to begin your adventure.